gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Then our race is run," Kulbinder rumbled.
 He was sitting on his haunches beside the sergeant with Private Thokmay at his side.
-"With respect, honored, the men aren't fit to march right now."
+"With respect, honored, the troops aren't fit to march right now."

 "March?"
-Sergeant Dorbu laughed wearily.
+Sergeant Dorbu said bitterly.
 "I doubt they could walk the length of Princess Street.
 And even if they could, I've no right to ask them."

-*Twinge.* Noxy winced.
+*Twinge.* Noxy winced and put her hand on the back of her head.
 What was wrong with her?
-And whatever it was, why did it have to happen *now*?
+And whatever it was, why did it have to happen now?

 Then she felt something else,
-like a breath of wind through distant branches or the first faint whisper of Pillow's mind-voice two winters past when she had first been trying to mind-speak and had almost been ready to give up because no matter what Granna Fee said about being patient it just wasn't working and she knew, she just *knew*, she wasn't ever going to be able to do it, and then suddenly she had heard the old cow, wordless and warm and every bit as patient as Noxy's grandmother.
+like a breath of wind through distant branches or the first faint whisper of Pillow's mind-voice two winters past when she had first been trying to mind-speak and had almost decided to give up because no matter what Granna Fee said about being patient it just wasn't working and she knew, she just *knew*, she wasn't ever going to be able to do it, and then suddenly she had heard the old cow, wordless and warm and every bit as patient as Granna Fee herself.
-This felt like that, exactly like that, which made Noxy's gut go cold because people weren't supposed to be able to mind-talk with clouds unless they were touching them.
+This felt like that,
+exactly like that,
+which made Noxy's gut go cold
+because people weren't supposed to be able to mind-talk with clouds unless they were touching them.